SC Collegium recommends elevation of Bombay HC Chief Justice Dipankar Datta as judge of apex court | Law-Order

 The Supreme Court Collegium has recommended elevation of Chief Justice of Bombay High Court, Justice Dipankar Datta, as a judge of the apex court.

-According to a statement uploaded on the top court's website, a meeting of the Collegium headed by Chief Justice Uday Umesh Lalit was held on Monday.
+According to a statement uploaded on the top court's website, a meeting of the Collegium headed by Chief Justice of India Uday Umesh Lalit was held on Monday.

 ''The Supreme Court Collegium in its meeting held on September 26, 2022 has recommended elevation of Mr Justice Dipankar Datta, Chief Justice of Bombay High Court (PHC: Calcutta), as judge of the Supreme Court,'' the statement said.